-For employees eligible for LTD, while the employee is on leave due to disability, the Board shall continue the full PAK Choices II PPO at the Board's expense for the first six months.
-For the next six months, the Board shall continue the employee's then existing health only coverage levels.
-If the employee is enrolled in a health care program with a payroll deduction, the employee is responsible to pay their portion of the premium and the monthly contribution.
+For employees eligible for LTD, while the employee is on leave due to disability, the Board shall continue its annual contribution as specified in G.1.a., G.2.a.(4) & (5)., and G.1.d. above towards the full PAK A Choices II or ABC Plan 1 at the Board's expense for the first six months.
+For the next six months, the Board shall continue its annual contribution as specified in G.1.a., G.2.a.(4).&(5). above towards the employee's then existing health only coverage levels.
+The employee is responsible to pay their portion of the premium and the monthly contribution.